class EndpointCore(Artifact):

 if self.endpoint_meta is None:

-self.log.important(f"Could not find endpoint {self.uuid} within current visibility scope")
+self.log.important(f"Could not find endpoint {self.name} within current visibility scope")

 return